DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Abstract

 \section{Abstract}

-While we have made significant progress on understanding hand-object interactions in computer vision, it is still very challenging for robots to perform complex dexterous manipulation.
-In this paper, we propose a new platform and pipeline, DexMV (\textbf{Dex}terous \textbf{M}anipulation from \textbf{V}ideos), for imitation learning to bridge the gap between computer vision and robot learning.
+While significant progress has been made on understanding hand-object interactions in computer vision, it is still very challenging for robots to perform complex dexterous manipulation.
+In this paper, we propose a new platform and pipeline DexMV (\textbf{Dex}terous \textbf{M}anipulation from \textbf{V}ideos) for imitation learning.
 We design a platform with: (i) a simulation system for complex dexterous manipulation tasks with a multi-finger robot hand and (ii) a computer vision system to record large-scale demonstrations of a human hand conducting the same tasks.
-In our new pipeline, we extract 3D hand and object poses from the videos, and convert them to robot demonstrations via motion retargeting.
-We then apply and compare multiple imitation learning algorithms with the demonstrations.
+In our novel pipeline, we extract 3D hand and object poses from videos, and propose a novel demonstration translation method to convert human motion to robot demonstrations.
+We then apply and benchmark multiple imitation learning algorithms with the demonstrations.
 We show that the demonstrations can indeed improve robot learning by a large margin and solve the complex tasks which reinforcement learning alone cannot solve.
-Project page with video: \href{https://yzqin.github.io/dexmv}{https://yzqin.github.io/dexmv}. \blfootnote{{*} Equal Contribution}
+More details can be found in the \href{https://yzqin.github.io/dexmv/}{project page}. \blfootnote{{*} Equal Contribution} \keywords{Dexterous Manipulation; Learning from Human Demonstration; Reinforcement Learning}